Delta SkyMiles Rewards Program: Your Complete Guide

 Delta Air Lines actually got its start back in 1925 as an aerial crop dusting company that was called Huff Daland Dusters.
 An early version of the commercial airline we’re now familiar with was founded in 1928 and called Delta Air Service because flights primarily served the Mississippi delta region.

 How Can You Enroll in the Delta Air Lines SkyMiles Program?

 You can sign up for a free SkyMiles membership online, through the Fly Delta mobile app, or by opening a Delta-branded credit card.
 Delta will assign you a membership number (also called your SkyMiles number), which you’ll need to add to all travel reservations and other Delta purchases to earn miles.

 What Are the Delta Air Lines Hubs?

 The Delta Air Lines corporate headquarters is in Atlanta, Georgia.
-The Hartsfield-Jackson Atlanta International Airport (ATL) is also the world’s largest airline hub with more than 1,000 departures to 225 destinations every day.
+The Hartsfield-Jackson Atlanta International Airport (ATL) is also the world’s largest airline hub with about 1,000 daily flights.
 Eight other U.S. airports are considered Delta hubs, along with seven international airports:

 SkyMiles are worth more when used for international travel

 Pricing calendars can help you find award flight deals if travel dates are flexible

 No blackout dates on Delta award flights